UFrameIT/UFrameIT.github.io/index.md

 A particular UFrameIT game like instantiates the framework with
 * a 3D World that acts as a game setting and additional gadgets for interacting with it, and
-* a [MMT](https://kwarc.info/projects/mmt) formalization of the concepts conveyed by the game and the scrolls that describe them.
+* an [MMT](https://kwarc.info/projects/mmt) formalization of the concepts conveyed by the game and the scrolls that describe them.

 The latter builds on builds on the